 - Have the cognitive and technical skills to generate critical and creative ideas relating to the setting, maintenance and enforcement of minimum labour standards, and to critically evaluate existing legal theories, especially regulation theory, with creativity and autonomy

-- Have the cognitive and technical skills to independently examine, research and analyse existing and emerging legal issues relating to minimum standards in the workplace
+- Have the cognitive and technical skills to independently examine, research and analyse existing and emerging legal issues relating to minimum labour standards in the workplace

 - Have the communication skills to clearly articulate and convey complex information regarding labour standards in the workplace to relevant specialist and non-specialist audiences